 Opening hours: 11AM to 9PM daily

-Disclaimer: I was invited as part of a blogger group for the soft opening of Fiesta Alamexo.
+Disclaimer: Thanks Fiesta Alamexo for feeding us!
 As always, thoughts and opinions are my own.

 Have you been to Fiesta Alamexo?
 Do you have other Mexican of Fil-Mex restaurants to recommend?
 Let us know in the comments below!